Managing your Google Shopping campaigns across multiple countries

 There are a number of reasons why expanding your business to sell online in several different countries makes sense.

 - It gives you access to a completely new market.
-If you product catalogs are managed well, this will result in an increase in your overall sales.
+If your product catalogs are optimized and efficiently managed, this will result in an increase in your overall sales and audience base.

 - Secondly, reaching out to new markets across relevant sales channels is guaranteed to give you an edge over your rivals.